 Dorrell out as coach at Colorado after 0-5 start to season

-BOULDER, Colo.
-(AP) Colorado fired football coach Karl Dorrell after an 0-5 start in which the Buffaloes have been blown out by more than 20 points in each game.
+BOULDER, Colo. – Colorado fired football coach Karl Dorrell after an 0-5 start in which the Buffaloes have been blown out by more than 20 points in each game.

 The school announced the decision Sunday, a day after a 43-20 loss at Arizona.
 It’s only the fourth 0-5 start in the history of Colorado (1980, 1984 and 2006).